Chevy Extended Warranty

 Chevrolet's mid-size vehicles are vulnerable to the leaky intake gasket.
 Expect this from your Malibu or Impala.
 Several Silverado owners over the last few years have experienced electrical and rough idle problems with their trucks.
 The Silverado also has one of the highest number of recalls of all Chevrolet's vehicles.
 You might want to consider a chevy extended warranty or third-party vehicle service contract if you own one of these vehicles.

 I've also spent a lot of time replacing steering/suspension parts on cars like the Malibu, Impala, and Trailblazer, and have seen almost as many transmission problems.
 Some transmission repairs can be done simply, others involve thousands of dollars worth of parts and labor.
 The cost on average of replacing the transmission itself is $1600 - $2000, so in this situation a chevy extended warranty would have paid for itself.
 Chevrolet's are prone to many common problems.

 Before making any decision, research your specific model and year to ensure reliability.
-Certain cars are known to be unreliable, making the extended protection decision a no-brainer.
-Check out the the U.S News and World Report. for current reliability ratings.
+Certain models are known to have problems, making the extended protection decision a no-brainer.
+A good resource to check is Edmonds.com.